Asabeneh/30-Days-Of-Python/29_Day_Building_API/29_building_API.md

 ![Get on postman](../images/get_on_postman.png)

-In stead of displaying dummy data let's connect the flask application with MongoDB and let's get data from mongoDB database.
+In stead of displaying dummy data let us connect the flask application with MongoDB and get data from mongoDB database.

 ```py
 # let's import the flask